pineppa/42-Piscine-BSQ-Project/readme.md

 - 1 if there is an empty space;
 - 0 if there is an object;

-Start by allocating a 2D array, in order to store a sort of cached map in parallel to the original one.
+Start by allocating a 2D array, in order to store a sort of matrix map in parallel to the original one.
 Add values going from the bottom right corner, either going up or left one line at the time.

 Each internal square can be filled with the maximum square from that position.